Time to read: 5 Minutes

 Consider Health and Family History: Assessing a client’s health and family history can provide insights into the likelihood of needing long-term care.
 This information can help tailor a plan that addresses specific risks and needs.

 Incorporate Legal and Estate Planning: Ensure clients have the necessary legal documents in place, such as powers of attorney, healthcare proxies, and living wills.
-These documents are crucial for making informed decisions about care and protecting assets.
+These documents are crucial for making informed decisions about care and helping to preserve assets.

 Regular Reviews and Updates: Long-term care plans should be reviewed and updated regularly to reflect changes in health, finances, and personal preferences.
 Keeping the plan current helps it to remain effective and relevant.